 Western Law offers competitive funding packages for graduate students.

-Applications for admission in September 2017 to the new Graduate Diploma in Mining Law, Finance, and Sustainability will be considered on a rolling basis until the program is filled.
+Applications for admission in September 2017 to the new Graduate Diploma in Mining Law, Finance, and Sustainability are open and will be considered on a rolling basis until the program is filled.

 Applications for our Master's and PhD programs are normally due by January 15 for admission in the following fall term.
 At this time, the Graduate Admissions Committee will continue to consider late applications for September 2017 admission for domestic applicants to our Master's programs (LLM & MSL).
-If you are an international applicant, or a domestic applicant to the PhD program, please contact the Graduate Assistant at email@example.com before beginning an application, to inquire if there are still positions available in your intended program.
-Only complete applications will be considered.
+Please be aware that some supervisors are already fully committed and unable to accept additional students this year.
+Please contact the Graduate Assistant at firstname.lastname@example.org before beginning an application, to inquire if there are still available supervisors in your intended research area.

 As part of the online application process, you will be asked to upload unofficial copies of your transcripts for preliminary assessment of your application; however, if you are offered admission you are required to provide one official academic transcript* from each post-secondary institution you have attended.
 These documents should be mailed directly to The School of Graduate and Postdoctoral Studies.